-31 For example, in an introductory speech at the August 1996 Federal Reserve Bank of Kansas City Symposium entitled "Achieving Price Stability," Greenspan (1996), Chairman of Federal Reserve Board, referred to an operational definition of price stability from a central bankers' point of reference: "Price stability obtains when economic agents no longer take account of the prospective change in the general price level in their economic decision making."
+^{29.} For example, in an introductory speech at the August 1996 Federal Reserve Bank of Kansas City Symposium entitled "Achieving Price Stability," FRB Chairman Greenspan (1996) referred to an operational definition of price stability from a central bankers' point of reference: "Price stability obtains when economic agents no longer take account of the prospective change in the general price level in their economic decision making."

-32 Kimura and Tanemura (2000a) show the possibility that an inflation-forecast-based policy rule that responds to the inflation forecast for six quarters ahead can stabilize both inflation and the output gap simultaneously.

-intermediate target.
+For example, Batini and Haldane (1999) point out that inflation-forecast-based policy rules, which guide short-term interest rates in response to the inflation forecasts for three to six quarters ahead, help improve not only price stability but also output stability.30 This result is viewed as supporting evidence for the current framework of the Bank of England to employ inflation forecasts for about two years ahead as an intermediate target.
 If this interpretation is appropriate, it is the case that there is no trade-off between price stability and output stability in the long run, and that, in this case, two years is long enough to be considered as the long run in practice.

 The recent analyses of monetary policy rules conduct stochastic simulations on the various parameter sets of policy reaction functions.
 In this case, stochastic simulations give random shocks for a certain period of time that can be used to compute variances of time series of simulated output gaps and inflation rates.
 Then, the simulations are repeated several hundred times and a pair of average of computed variances calculated for each simulation.
-The procedure of stochastic simulations implies that the performance of policy reaction functions is evaluated on the policy frontier in terms of 'sustainable price stability,' rather than 'measured price stability.'
+The procedure of stochastic simulations implies that the performance of policy reaction functions is evaluated on the policy frontier in terms of "sustainable price stability," rather than "measured price stability."

-This point is relevant to extracting a practical implication from the relationship between 'measured price stability' and 'sustainable price stability.'
+This point is relevant to extracting a practical implication from the relationship between the two.
 This is because the above empirical analysis casts some light on how effectively various policy reaction functions stabilize macroeconomic performance in the medium to long run, and provides a clue to understanding how long the "medium to long run" is in practice.

-Although two views share an emphasis on the importance of pursuing sustainable economic growth in the long run, their proponents think differently from each other concerning the practical way to achieve it, thus putting different relative weights on 'measured price stability' and 'sustainable price stability'.
-More concretely, from the viewpoint of 'measured price stability,' even though the central bank is expected to pursue price stability that is consistent with sustainable economic growth in the medium to long run, it is necessary to establish a track record of maintaining stable inflation in the short run by committing to the previously announced target for the inflation rate.
-On the contrary, from the viewpoint of 'sustainable price stability,' stabilization of the inflation rate around the target rate using a specific price index at a particular point in time is not sufficient to achieve price stability that supports sustainable economic growth in the long run.
+Although two views share an emphasis on the importance of pursuing sustainable economic growth in the long run, their proponents think differently from each other concerning the practical way to achieve it, thus putting different relative weights on "measured price stability" and "sustainable price stability."
+More concretely, from the viewpoint of the former, even though the central bank is expected to pursue price stability that is consistent with sustainable economic growth in the medium to long run, it is necessary to establish a track record of maintaining stable inflation in the short run by committing to the previously announced target for the inflation rate.
+On the contrary, from the viewpoint of "sustainable price stability," stabilization of the inflation rate around the target rate using a specific price index at a particular point in time is not sufficient to achieve price stability that supports sustainable economic growth in the long run.